-Applications for transfer credit into a college degree program will be assessed in accordance with PEQAB standards and guidelines.
-In particular, applications for transfer credits within a college degree program will be assessed for the proportion of affinity with and/or applicability to the specialist content of the program and other curricular requirements.
+Applications for transfer credit into a College Degree Program will be assessed in accordance with PEQAB standards and guidelines.
+Applications for transfer credits to a college degree program will be assessed for the proportion of affinity with and/or applicability to the specialist content of the program and other curricular requirements.
 Transfer credits must be equivalent to a degree level credit.